 - Transfer the fondue pot to the fondue stand using a pot holder.
 Exercise extra caution as the fondue pot will be extremely hot.

-Dip a piece of vegetable into the hot oil or cheese using a fondue skewer.
-The vegetables need to cook in the fondue for three to five minutes to fully cook.
+- Dip a piece of vegetable into the hot oil or cheese using a fondue skewer.
+The vegetables need to cook in the fondue for 3 to 5 minutes to fully cook.

-Slide the cooked vegetable off of the fondue skewer using a second fork and allow the vegetable to cool before eating.
-This ensures that you do not burn your mouth using the fondue skewer.
+- Slide the cooked vegetable off of the fondue skewer using a second fork and allow the vegetable to cool before eating.
+This ensures that you don't burn your mouth using the fondue skewer.

 Always exercise extreme caution when eating from a fondue pot as the oil and cheese can reach a very high temperature.

 Don't heat oil in a frying pan and transfer it to a fondue pot as this is very dangerous and could result in a fire.
 Never try to put out an oil fire with water.
 Instead try to cut off the fire's oxygen supply by placing a lid over the fondue pot.